maxrusse/GuideGPT/README.md

 The system comprises several key components:

 1. **Knowledge Database**
-    - Constructes a database from scientific publications.
+    - Constructes a database from the available scientific publications.

 2. **Vector Store**
     - Utilizes Llama-Index to convert publications into searchable vectors.